alexle/alexle.github.com/posts/dont-put-up-with-crap.markdown

 ##It Has To End##

 As you can guess, the lesson of Bob's sleep apnea stayed with me.
-When I returned home that night, I resolved to eliminate as much crap as I could from my life.
+When I returned home that weekend, I was on a mission.

 First, was replacing the old sneakers that hurt my feet.
-Next, came organizing the messy closet and garage that I couldn't stand to look at each day.
-Later, I bought a sleek mesh task chair to replace the ancient, tattered leather one.
+Next, came organizing the messy closet and garage I couldn't stand to look at each day.
+Later, I bought a sleek mesh task chair to replace the old, uncomfortable one.

 At work, I refactored a huge section of code that made me want to Dracarys it every time I opened the file.
 I even spoke to my boss and got out of a couple pointless meetings each week.